 This is our selection of the best watches if your main goal is to track your running.
 All the other watches in this overview track running among other things.
 These 3 focus on doing one thing and doing it to excellence.

 The Spark 3 is a remarkable GPS running watch that packs A LOT of features for $130.
 At the same entry price than many other competitors you get great GPS tracking capabilities and a swim-resistant watch that tracks swimming and running as well.
 A very hard to beat contender at this price.

 The Forerunner 230 is the “Goldilocks” of running watches.
 Priced at a reasonable $249 – but easily found online for less – features lightning fast satellite-locking and useful information such as VO2 max estimation and smartphone notification.
-It does not have a wrist-based heart rate monitor so you’ll have to add a chest strap for that information.
-Or you can upgrade to the Garmin Forerunner 235, which adds the wrist sensor but comes in at $269.
+It features a wrist-based heart rate monitor so you won’t have to add a chest strap for that information.

 - High-End: Garmin Forerunner 630